 When they hatch, the other sure fire way is to “vent sex” a duck, however, only qualified professionals should attempt this.
 When they’re about 4 to 6 weeks old, you might notice some ducklings develop a deeper quack, while others retain a high pitched squeak.
 The lower pitched quack is a sign of a duck hen – their adult voices develop much sooner.
 As adolescents, a good sign to look for is a curled feather that sticks up near the tail, called a “drake feather,” which indicates the duck is a male.

+If you want a quiet duck, choose a muscovy.
 Muscovies are quiet (they don’t quack.
 Instead, they have a quiet, whispery call that sounds like a hiss).
 You can learn more about Muscovies here.

 Are Duck Eggs Good To Eat?